FOREIGN INVESTMENTS: Nigeria loses to other African countries in oil, gas

 A breakdown of the investments showed that, Tanzania received major chunk in gas investment of $30 billion, with the country’s LNG project located at Lindi, while Rovuma basin, offshore Mozambique gas development project received, $4.7 billion.

-Ethiopia-Djibouti Gas Pipeline, located at Ogaden Basin, East Ethiopia – Damerjog, Djibouti, which started in 2020, recieved $4 billion.
+Ethiopia-Djibouti Gas Pipeline, located at Ogaden Basin, East Ethiopia – Damerjog, Djibouti, which started in 2020, received $4 billion.

 Sylva stated: “One of the biggest challenges the sector has is lack of investments.
 In the last 10 years, over $70 billion worth of investments came to Africa, but sadly less than four billion dollars came to Nigeria.